-We in the English language service are quite proud that in a very short time, 47 official RFI Clubs have been born!
-We send our warm regards to all our clubs: RFI Club Freetown in Freetown, Sierra Leone, Abdulai Saiku Bah, president; the Divin-Alam RFI Club in Alim-Fundong, Cameroon, Njang Marinette Njong, president; the Hope Yang RFI Club in Njinikom, Cameroon, Jianbo Cyrille Fointama, president; the Club RFI Monrovia, Lloyd N Toh, president; the RFI Fan Club in Kisii, Kenya, started by Mogire Machuki; the RFI Club Ain Kechera in Ain Kechera, Algeria, with Ferhat Bezazel as president; the RFI Ducor Sea Breeze Club in Monrovia, Liberia, headed up by Hyrum Karyea Mennoh; the RFI Listeners Club Gambia in Brikama Town, The Gambia, with Lamin Ceesay as president; the Kemogemba Club in Tarime, Tanzania, started by Ras Franz Manko Ngogo; the Kumi Central RFI Listeners Club in Kampala, Uganda; the RFI Listeners Club GYPC Makassar, in Makassar, Indonesia, with Uki Ruknuddin at the helm; and our two clubs in Holguin, Cuba: the RFI Club Cuba with Ivan Carralero as its president, and Cubans on the Radio with Rommel Tamayo Gutiérrez at the helm.
+We in the English language service are quite proud that in a very short time, 54 official RFI Clubs have been born!
+We send our warm regards to all our clubs: RFI Club Freetown in Freetown, Sierra Leone, Abdulai Saiku Bah, president; the Divin-Alam RFI Club in Alim-Fundong, Cameroon, Njang Marinette Njong, president; the Hope Yang RFI Club in Njinikom, Cameroon, Jianbo Cyrille Fointama, president; the Club RFI Monrovia, Lloyd N Toh, president; the RFI Fan Club in Kisii, Kenya, started by Mogire Machuki; the RFI Club Ain Kechera in Ain Kechera, Algeria, with Ferhat Bezazel as president; the RFI Ducor Sea Breeze Club in Monrovia, Liberia, headed up by Hyrum Karyea Mennoh; the RFI Listeners Club Gambia in Brikama Town, The Gambia, with Lamin Ceesay as president; the Kemogemba Club in Tarime, Tanzania, started by Ras Franz Manko Ngogo; the RFI Listeners Club GYPC Makassar, in Makassar, Indonesia, with Uki Ruknuddin at the helm; and our two clubs in Holguin, Cuba: the RFI Club Cuba with Ivan Carralero as its president, and Cubans on the Radio with Rommel Tamayo Gutiérrez at the helm.

-We have 10 clubs in Pakistan, four of which are in Muzaffargarh: the Sungat Listeners Club, Malik Allah Bachaya, Khokhar, the RFI Lovers Club with Mubashir Bukhari as president; the Modern DX Club with Muhammad Tariq Rehman as president, and the RFI Listeners Club started by Mubashir Hussain Asher.
+We have 10 clubs in Pakistan, three of which are in Muzaffargarh: the RFI Lovers Club with Mubashir Bukhari as president; the Modern DX Club with Muhammad Tariq Rehman as president, and the RFI Listeners Club started by Mubashir Hussain Asher.
 In Faisal Abad, there's the Naz RFI and Internet Fan club, Rasheed Naz, president; in Mailsi, there’s the RFI Web Visitors Club, Abid Hussain Sajid, president, and in Chiniot, there's the Seven Stars Listeners Club with Muhammad Saleem Akhtar Chadhar as president.
 There are two clubs in Sahiwal: the Pak-France International Listeners Club, Shahzad Shabbir, president, and the Radio France International Online Visitors Club, Amir Jameel, president.
 Finally, there’s the RFI Fans Web Visitors Club in Khanpur, with Amir Manzoor as its president and the RFI Listeners Club in Sheikhupura, Riaz Ahmed Khan, president.